battu1/foodwebsite/README.md

-In the project commandline, you can run:
+In the project command line, you can run:
 ### `npm install`
 ### `npm start`